ZachAtech1/simple-chess-workbook/README.md

-# simple-chess-workbook
+# Chess Puzzle Generator

-Can generate pdf chess puzzle workbooks from the lichess puzzle database
+A Python tool that generates chess puzzles from the Lichess puzzle database.
+The tool allows you to filter puzzles by rating, themes, openings, and starting color.

-# instructions
+## Installation

-1. Download the zip and unzip
+1. Clone this repository
-2. Run puzzles.py
+2. Install the required dependencies: